Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The numerical characterization

 \section{The numerical characterization}

 In this section, we apply the local Hodge index inequality to study the numerical characterization of HL classes.
-We focus on the case when $\mathfrak{L}=(L_1,...,L_{n-2})$ is a supercritical collection of nef classes in the geometric setting.
+We focus on the case where $\mathfrak{L}=(L_1,...,L_{n-2})$ is a supercritical collection of nef classes in the geometric setting (i.e. projective varieties or compact K\"ahler manifolds).
+Recall from the discussions in the introduction, the numerical characterization is closely related to the space